shaikshaazuddin/Virtual-Mouse/README.md

  Virtual-Mouse

-1. Move and use cursor using right hand.
+ 1.Move and use cursor using right hand.
 The program can run using left hand with a little tweak but we have yet to figure out how to get it to detect left or right hand by itself.

 2.Use index to move cursor